-In Sicily alone, there are three hundred and ninety town halls which means many lifetimes of Saint day celebrations.
+In Sicily alone, there are three hundred and ninety town halls which means many different variations in Saint day celebrations.

-Apart from the religious celebrations, the locals take pride in celebrating the grandness of their particular Saints miracles and the intimate connection with their specific town.
-The statues of each Saint is a work of art, and the parades are filled with music, prayer and colour.
+Apart from the religious celebrations, the locals take pride in celebrating the grandness of their particular Saints’ miracles and the intimate connection with their particular town.
+The statues of each Saint are a work of art and the parades are filled with music, prayer and colour.
 The locals take their saints seriously and try to keep up the traditions.

-Some towns have more than one Patron which means several celebrations throughout the year.
-While other cities whose Saints celebration happens in the dead of winter, so they have decided to have a summer version of the festa for visitors to experience too.
+Some towns have more than one Patron, which means several celebrations.
+At the same time, other cities whose Saints celebration happens in the dead of winter have also decided to have a summer version of the festa for visitors to experience.

-Here is a list of the important Patron Saint-day celebrations of the main cities in Sicily (Agrigento, Caltanissetta, Catania, Enna, Messina, Palermo, Ragusa, Syracuse (Siracusa) and Trapani.
+Here is a list of the significant Patron Saint day celebrations of the main cities in Sicily (Agrigento, Caltanissetta, Catania, Enna, Messina, Palermo, Ragusa, Syracuse (Siracusa) and Trapani.

-To round the number up to an even ten I’ve included an extra location at Cefalu where the festivities feature the Saint’s statue being loaded onto a boat, the procession continuing out into the sea, something which is common for many celebrations around the island particularly with coastal towns.
+I’ve included an extra celebration at Cefalu, where the festivities feature the Saint’s statue being loaded on a boat.
+The Saint’s statues procession continues out into the sea, typical for many celebrations around the island, particularly in coastal towns.